zaspanc2/product-ws/README.md

 #### Running using IntelliJ

-1. Open the whole product-ws using IntelliJ.
+1. Open the whole project using IntelliJ.
 2. Create a new Spring Boot configuration.
 3. Override above-mentioned environment variables if needed.
 4. Set a Java 17 sdk.